 - In another saucepan, over medium heat, boil the beans with abundant water, 1 twig of rosemary, 1 clove garlic, extra virgin olive oil, salt and pepper.
 Cook until the beans are tender, about 1 hour.
-Blend half of the cooked fagioli until creamy.
 Set aside.
+Discard the rosemary and the garlic.

 - In a third saucepan (large) with extra virgin olive oil, over medium heat, sautè the remaining garlic, celery, carrots and onions.
-After about 10 minutes, add the passata di pomodoro.
-Put down the flame.
+After about 10 minutes, add the tomato puree then put down the flame.
 Add the remaining rosemary.

-- In the saucepan where you are sautéing, add the creamy fagioli and the whole fagioli.
-Ladle the broth of the fagioli to keep a creamy soupy consistency.
+- Still in the saucepan with the tomato puree, over low heat, add the creamy and whole beans.
+Ladle some of the broth of the beans to keep a creamy and soupy consistency.
 Keep on adding broth to keep the same consistency.
-Keep the flame low.

 - Before serving, drizzle with extra virgin olive oil.
 Serve hot.